 So… no pressure.
 Let’s begin.

-The “I” or “me” is usually made up of the following 4 layers:
+The “I” or “me”, our subjective experience, is usually made up of the following 4 layers:

 - First, I have my social personality: how I behave based on what I think other people are thinking about me.
 Its messed up, I know.